lightstep/cloud-native-observability/09 - organizational-concerns.md

 In this brave new OpenTelemetry world, should you buy or build?
 The answer depends on several factors.
-If we keep in mind that our telemetry data will be highly portable, then we see the formation of three general camps --
+If we keep in mind that our telemetry data will be highly portable, then we see the formation of three general camps:

 _Pure Builders_: Highly specialized applications of telemetry will always require highly specialized tooling that general-purpose tools won't provide.